ComScore

 Helen Camacaro/Getty Images

 You’re probably familiar with some members of the legume family, but there’s more to these plants than just peanuts and soybeans.
-In fact, we didn’t actually know beans about ‘em until we did some research and put together a thorough guide on the subject.
+In fact, I didn’t actually know beans about ’em until I did some research and put together a thorough guide on the subject.
 Here’s everything you need to know about the different types of legumes, including their health benefits and what they taste like.

 What Are Legumes?

 The term legume is something of a catch-all phrase used to describe any edible part of the plant from the Leguminosae or Fabaceae family—including the pods, stems and leaves.
 As such, it’s a diverse bunch that includes a variety of familiar veggies, including peas and beans, and they’re a great source of plant-based protein.
-The medical experts at WebMD also tell us that they contain resistant starch, which helps regulate blood sugar, and health-boosting antioxidants (polyphenols) that fight disease.
+The medical experts at WebMD also say that they contain resistant starch, which helps regulate blood sugar, and health-boosting antioxidants (polyphenols) that fight disease.
+Or, in Hentz’s words, “Legumes are the OG superfood—not just because they’ve been fueling humanity for thousands of years (which they have), but because they check every box when it comes to nourishment, sustainability and longevity.
+They’re the quiet powerhouse of the plant world: humble and unassuming yet packed with everything we need to thrive.”
+Now that we have your attention, read on to learn more about the most common types of legumes.

 How to Cook Dried Beans in 4 Easy Steps